-NOTE: Refer to the instructions accompanying the CT compatible indoor air handler/furnace/modular blower unit for troubleshooting information regarding indoor unit diagnostics.
+NOTE:Refer to the instructions accompanying the ComfortBridge compatible indoor air handler/furnace/modular blower unit for troubleshooting information.

 Refer to the Troubleshooting Chart at the end of this manual for a listing of possible air conditioner and heat pump error codes, possible causes and corrective actions.